Academics-for-the-Future-of-Science/save-science-org/README.md

 # Setting up development environment

+- [Make sure VirtualBox is installed
 - [Get docker installed](https://docs.docker.com/engine/installation/).
-- The [Docker toolbox link](https://www.docker.com/products/docker-toolbox) may be helpful.
+- The [Docker toolbox link](https://www.docker.com/products/docker-toolbox) has a binary to download.
 - You should be able to run `docker ps` after a successful installation.
 If you have trouble, try reinstalling VirtualBox.
 - If you have trouble getting VirtualBox to assign `docker-machine` an ip, run this command:
 ```